aspencoyle/hemat_bairdi_transcriptome/scripts/README.md

 Each script contains a different analysis using WGCNA.
 The first portion of the name refers to the transcriptome that each library is aligned to - either cbai_transcriptomev4.0 (in which case, only _Chionoecetes_ genes are compared), hemat_transcriptomev1.6 (for which only _Hematodinium_ genes are compared), or cbai_transcriptomev2.0, which is unfiltered by taxa.

 The second portion of the name refers to the comparison being made.
 If it is simply AmbCrabs or ElevCrabs, then it examines expression among crabs in that treatment group (ambient or elevated) throughout the course of the experiment.
 If it is instead AmbVsElev, it examines expression between treatment groups (Ambient and Elevated), though also takes both day and crab into account.
+As of 2021-12-06, the only relevant scripts are those which examine _all_ crabs, which is 5_12, 5_13, and 5_14.

 **Analysis 6**